BFTrick/presentation-ignite-seattle-automation/ignite-seattle-automation.md

 ^ So as robots do more work we should see an increase in productivity

 ^ But actually the opposite has happened.

-^ In the 1940s-1970s we were on average 3% more productive every year.

-^ But since 2007 it's grown at a rate of 1.2 percent.

-^ And the last two years it's been 0.6 percent.

-^ So productivity is insanely low.
-We should be seeing really high productivity because robots are doing jobs for us.
+We're heading towards a productivity slump.
+This is opposite of what we should see.

 ---

 ![left fit](assets/unemployment-rate.jpg)

+![fit right](assets/job-tenure.png)

 ^ Also you'd think if automation were happening on a grand scale we'd see a spike in unemployment.
 But we're below 5% which is healthy.

-^ And we're basically back to where we were since 2007 before the recession.

-^ Or maybe you'd say that unemployment might not be low if people quickly find another job.
-But if you look at job churn it's the lowest it's been in decades

-![fit right](assets/job-tenure.png)

 ^ and if you look at other metrics like job tenure they match up.
 Job tenure is going up meaning people are working longer at the same company than they were 5-10 years ago.

-^ There are other metrics I could show you like Job Churn and that's going down.
-It doesn't seem like this automation thing has had that big of an affect on our lives quite yet.
+^ It doesn't seem like this automation thing has had that big of an affect on our lives quite yet.

 ---

 ## Why Automation Isn't Taking Off

-^ So even though we've been automating jobs with computers for the last 5 decades it hasn't had much of an affect on jobs.
+^ We've been automating jobs with computers for the last 5 decades it hasn't had much of an affect on jobs.

-^ I'd like to take some time to explain why it isn't working.
-Because again it seems so obvious that it is going to explode our economy.
+^ I'd like to tell you why.

 ---